What is Ballot Box Scotland?

 Who Runs Ballot Box Scotland?

 I’m Allan Faulds, and basically I’m super keen on elections.
 Although obviously the policy implications of those elections are more important, I find elections themselves silly amounts of fun.
 With 2018 the first year in ages there weren’t any national elections in Scotland, collating the data and preparing to analyse the next round seemed an obvious way to get my elections fix.
-I’m an active member of the Scottish Green Party, which is partly why I’m not (yet, anyway) seeking to do much in the way of analysis beyond the numbers and projections.
+I’m a member of the Scottish Green Party, albeit a currently very inactive one, which is partly why I’m not (yet, anyway) seeking to do much in the way of analysis beyond the numbers and projections.
 I’d like to think I can present things pretty neutrally, but I’m only human!

 In addition to mentioning my party affiliation here, BBS Twitter contains a link to my personal profile, and it’s very easy to find my name via a Google search.
 I don’t make any secret of it!
 I’m confident it hasn’t impacted any of my output so far.
 For example, I’ve occasionally had my calculator show fewer Green seats than Professor John Curtice’s estimates on the same poll, and duly reported those figures.
 Accuracy and honesty are extremely important to me.